frdel/agent-zero/README.md

 3. **Multi-agent cooperation**
 - Every agent has a superior agent giving it tasks and instructions.
 Every agent then reports back to its superior.
-- In the case of the first agent, the superior is the human user; the agent sees no difference.
+- In the case of the first agent in the chain (Agent 0), the superior is the human user; the agent sees no difference.
 - Every agent can create its subordinate agent to help break down and solve subtasks.
 This helps all agents keep their context clean and focused.

 4. **Completely customizable and extensible**
 - Almost nothing in this framework is hard-coded.
 Nothing is hidden.
 Everything can be extended or changed by the user.
-- The whole behavior is defined by a system prompt in the **prompts/agent.system.md** file.
+- The whole behavior is defined by a system prompt in the **prompts/default/agent.system.md** file.
 Change this prompt and change the framework dramatically.
 - The framework does not guide or limit the agent in any way.
 There are no hard-coded rails that agents have to follow.
 - Every prompt, every small message template sent to the agent in its communication loop, can be found in the **prompts/** folder and changed.
 - Every default tool can be found in the **python/tools/** folder and changed or copied to create new predefined tools.